IepIweidieng/TJAPlayer3/tja.md

 #### Header Scope

-The effect of each header continues until the next occurrence of the same header or the end of the file, regardless of whether it is per-file or per-playside.
+The effect of each header continues until the next occurrence of the same header or the end of the file, regardless of whether it is per-file or per&ndash;play-side.

 * *Unspecified*: The behavior when the same header occur multiple times within its scope.